stvnprkns/Handbook/UX Department.md

 #### Human
 _Self-aware.
 Emotional, yet rational.
 Understandable and helpful._

-**Be Ambitious**
+The biggest, and most difficult part of designing for FinTech is turning a financial product into something that isn't just a transactional peice of software, but an emotional, and personal interaction.

+**Ambition**

 - Think big, but break it down into small steps.
-- Don’t be afraid to fail.
-Permission to fail builds a culture of experimentation.
+- Don’t be afraid to ask stupid questions, or propose new ideas.
-- Quirkiness is part of our DNA; we should embrace it in the right moments and contexts.
+- We're a small yet talented company; we should embrace it and push the products we work on to always be great.

-**Be Helpful**
+**Empathy**

 - See the world through other people's eyes, and try to understand their experiences deeply and meaningfully.
 - Don’t overload the user.
-- Don’t change established user flows (if not really necessary).
-- Assist the community in making an impact on our product.
-- Steer the user in the right direction if they end up in a “bad” place (without blaming them), and recognize their efforts and accomplishments!
+- Don’t reinvent the wheel, unless you need to.
+- Assist your teammates, always.

 ## Workflow
-The UX Department works alongside the community, Product Managers (PMs), Frontend engineers (FE), and Backend engineers (BE).
-PMs are responsible for kicking-off initiatives, taking action, and setting the direction of the product.
-PMs don't own the product, they gather feedback and give GitLabbers and the community the space to suggest and create.
+The UX Department is one side of the Triangle Δ. We work alongside Product Managers (PMs), and Engineers (FE / BE).
+PMs are responsible for kicking-off projects, coordinating timelines, sprints, and deliverable dates.
+PMs facilitate communication between Kunai and the clients and give the creative team the space to create and develop the product.

-UX should assit in driving the product vision early in the process.
-We inform the vision by conducting research as well as facilitating discussion with community members, customers, PM, FE, and BE.
-We are elevated, above the transactional workflow, and generative, generating work rather than executing tasks.
+UX is the pilot driving the product vision early in the process.
+We inform the vision by conducting research as well as facilitating discussion with clients, customers, PM, FE, and BE.
+We do the entire spectrum of design work from research, to sketching, sitemapping, prototyping, and designing gradients on buttons.

 ## Holistic UX